What is asthma?

 If you have asthma, keep an eye out for the early warning signs of an attack.
 These include a persistent cough, heavy breathing after exercise, feeling stressed and tired, and waking up breathless or coughing in the early morning.
 These early signs may give you the opportunity to treat the attack and prevent it from becoming serious or life-threatening.

 Asthma attack symptoms

-If your asthma attack is severe, it is very important to go to the Accident & Emergency (A&E) department.
+If your asthma attack is severe, it is very important to go to the Urgent Care Centre (UCC) department.
 Here are some symptoms that indicate you are having an asthma attack:

 - Severe wheezing

 - Blue or pale skin, lips, or nails

 - A peak flow reading of below 80%, if you have a peak flow meter